 How Can I Defend Myself If Charged?

 Defenses can range from contesting the accuracy of alcohol concentration tests to challenging whether the individual was in “actual physical control” of the vehicle.
 Legal defenses can be complex and highly fact-specific.
-Thus, consulting a skilled Texas criminal defense law firm is essential for anyone facing DWI charges.
+So, consulting a skilled Texas criminal defense law firm is essential for anyone facing DWI charges.

 Back to top